Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Candidate model sequence generation via WCM principle

-The simplest way of identifying a large gap in $\mc Y_{(m)}, \, m = 1, \ldots, P$, is to look for the large difference $\mc Y_{(m)} - \mc Y_{(m + 1)}, \, m = 1, \ldots, P - 1$.
-However, the largest gap may not necessarily correspond to the difference between the max-CUSUMs attributed to mean shifts and spurious ones attributed to fluctuations in the errors, but simply be due to the heterogeneity in the change points (i.e.\ some changes being more pronounced and therefore easier to detect than others).
-Therefore, we iteratively identify large gaps and generate $g^{\ld}_l, \, 1 \le l \le M$ such that
+For the identification of the large gap in $\mc Y_{(1)} \ge \ldots \ge \mc Y_{(P)}$, the simplest approach is to look for the largest difference $\mc Y_{(m)} - \mc Y_{(m + 1)}$.
+However, this largest gap may not necessarily correspond to the difference between the max-CUSUMs attributed to mean shifts and spurious ones attributed to fluctuations in the errors, but simply be due to the heterogeneity in the change points (i.e.\ some changes being more pronounced and therefore easier to detect than others).
+Figure~\ref{fig:toy} illustrates this phenomenon where, due to the presence of mean shifts of heterogeneous magnitudes, gaps as large as that between $\mc Y_{(q)}$ and $\mc Y_{(q + 1)}$ are observed between $\mc Y_{(m)}$ and $\mc Y_{(m + 1)}$ for $m < q$, although $\c_{(m)}$ and $\c_{(m + 1)}$ for both detect true change points.
+Therefore, we identify the $M$ largest gaps from $\mc Y_{(m)} - \mc Y_{(m + 1)}, \, 1 \le m \le P - 1$, and denote the corresponding indices by $g_1 < \ldots < g_M$ such that